An obscure Taoist text explained the logic behind sitting still

 From The Secret of The Golden Flower

-The book appealed to me because not only did it make some kind of rational sense, 100 days was short enough to be practical.
-If nothing else, at least I wouldn't have wasted much time.
+This appealed to me because not only did it make some kind of sense, 100 days was short enough that even if it didn't work, I wouldn't have wasted too much time.

-With the book as a guide, I outlined the following regimen:
+With the book as a guide, I began the following regimen:

 No alcohol or drugs

 1 hour of meditation a day